-The canonical pattern
+The canonical encrypt-phase pattern

 - Open the file for read.

-- Overwrite the content in place — or write a new file alongside and delete the original.
+- Overwrite the content in place, or write a new file alongside and delete the original.

 - Rename to add a marker extension (

-In the journal that produces, for each file:
+In the journal that produces, per file:

 DataOverwrite | Close